Peer Effects in Random Consideration Sets: Empirical Content of the Model

 \begin{proposition}[Dataset 2] If Assumption A2 is satisfied, the researcher knows $\lambda$, and $\mathcal{M}$ has distinct eigenvalues that do not differ by an integer multiple of $2\pi i/\Delta $, where $i$ here denotes the imaginary unit, then the conditional choice probabilities $\operatorname{P}$ are generically identified from Dataset 2. \end{proposition}

-The key element in proving Proposition~\ref{ID3} is that the transition rate matrix of our model is rather parsimonious.
+The key element in proving Proposition~\ref{ID3} is that the transition rate matrix in our model is rather parsimonious.
 To see why, recall that, at any given time, only one person revises her selection with nonzero probability.
-This feature of the model translates into a transition rate matrix $\mathcal{M}$ that has many zeros in known locations.
-(See Example 1.)
-This interesting feature of the model is not shared by models of discrete-time revision processes, where people in the network revise choices simultaneously at fixed time intervals.
+This feature of the model translates into a transition rate matrix $\mathcal{M}$ that has many zeros in known locations (see Example 1).
+It is important to remark that this aspect of the model is not shared by models of discrete-time revision processes, where people in the network revise choices simultaneously at fixed time intervals.